ddenekew/ITMT430/reports/Sprint-02/sprint-02.md

 ## IT Infrastructure Report

-- Developing website app, allows cross-platform flexibility
+- Developing website app, allows cross-platform flexibility.
-- Considered using node.js and MongoDB for back-end functionality
+- Considered using node.js and MongoDB for back-end functionality.

 ## Developer and Security Assumptions

-- Researched OAuth 2.0 to access Google APIs for user access to web app
+- Researched OAuth 2.0 to access Google APIs for user access to web app.
-- Researched encryption of data at rest for capabilities with MongoDB
+- Researched encryption of data at rest for capabilities with MongoDB.
-- Initiated research into HTTPS for encrypted web app connection
+- Initiated research into HTTPS for encrypted web app connection.